-February / May / August / November Day Safety Tips Response: Talking Points 15 Think about safety in all office areas.
+February May August November Day Statement Response 14 Think about safety in all office areas.
 Keep office areas free of clutter and walkways free of cords.
 For employees who regularly enter data into the computer, workstations should be adjusted for comfort and good ergonomic posture.
-16 When do I report an injury or accident to my supervisor?
+15 When do I report an injury or accident to my supervisor?
 Report all incidents immediately to your supervisor and staffing company representative (if applicable).
-17 Separate cutting boards should be used for raw and cooked foods.
+16 Separate cutting boards should be used for raw and cooked foods.
 Strict discipline must be maintained; use the color-coded cutting boards to prevent cross-contamination.
-18 What does building a bridge mean regarding back safety?
+17 What does building a bridge mean regarding back safety?
 You may occasionally bend over to pick up a piece of paper or other debris or items on the floor or ground.
-When you do, be sure to build a bridge.
+When you do, be sure to build a bridge .
 This simply means to support your upper body (which weighs significantly more than your lower body).
 This can be accomplished by placing one hand on your knee or inner thigh or on a stable item, such as a table or counter.
 This support of your upper body will lower the risk of injuring your lower back.
 In many industries, strains and over exertion injuries remain one of the top workers' compensation causes of loss.
-19 Use cut-resistant gloves every time you pick up a knife.
+18 Use cut-resistant gloves every time you pick up a knife.
 It is so easy to prevent a cut.
-20 When you do not have time to do it safely If you do not take time to do an action safely, you may need to take time to recuperate from an on-the-job injury.
+19 When you do not have time to do it safely If you do not take time to do an action safely, you may need to take time to recuperate from an on-the-job injury.
 What is more important?

-February / May / August / November Day Safety Tips Response: Talking Points 21 Practice safe storage in all areas.
+20 Practice safe storage in all areas.
 To help in strain prevention, a good rule of thumb is to store items you use most frequently on middle shelving, lightweight items on top shelving, and those boxes with multiple items you will pick out as needed on bottom shelving.
 Use a step stool or ladder to lessen overhead stretching.
-22 De-escalation to prevent workplace violence.
+21 De-escalation to prevent workplace violence.
 Workplace injuries can occur because of the aggressive actions of customers, family members, friends, or fellow employees.
 It is important to be able to recognize any clues leading up to a violent act and know how to react so that the developing situation de-escalates.
 If you need refresher training, never be afraid to ask for it.
-23 Do not overload server trays or bus tubs.
+22 Do not overload server trays or bus tubs.
 Make two trips or get help.
 Overloading server trays or bus tubs in order to quickly complete a task may lead to injury from strain, as well as dropped objects and spilled food.
-24 Only use approved wine bottle openers.
+23 Only use approved wine bottle openers.
 Use of an unapproved opener can result in pinching and cutting of fingers.
-25 A housefly can carry over six million microbes on its body and many more internally.
+24 A housefly can carry over six million microbes on its body and many more internally.
 Prevent flies from nesting indoors by storing food properly and using good sanitation, maintenance, and housekeeping practices to remove and eliminate nesting places.
-26 Heart disease Heart disease is the leading cause of death for both men and women.
-According to the Centers for Disease Control (CDC) approximately 697,000 people die of heart disease in the United States every year.
-That is, one in every five deaths is caused by heart disease.
-To help prevent heart disease: Eat a healthy diet.
-Maintain a healthy weight.
-Exercise regularly.
-Do not smoke.
-Limit alcohol use.
-27 Are floors in your work area free of slip, trip, and fall hazards?
-In order to control needless falls, it is critical that every effort be made to ensure that walking areas are free of slip, trip, and fall hazards during all hours of the day.
-All employees are accountable for either correcting the hazards or alerting the appropriate party to address issues promptly.